beumsk/beumsk.github.io/README.md

 npm run build & npm run export (npm run deploy)
 Commit and Push your changes to master.
 This will trigger Github Action and deploy the changes to gh-pages.
-Check the result at https://beumsk.github.io
+Check the result at https://remybeumier.be

+## ANALYTICS

+Easy web analytics without tracking of personal data at https://beumsk.goatcounter.com/